Bereza Kartuska Prison: Conditions

 OUN members who were incarcerated at Bereza Kartuska testified to the use of torture.
 There were frequent beatings (with boards being placed against inmates' backs and struck with hammers), forced labor, constant harassment, the use of solitary confinement without provocation, punishment for inmates' use of the Ukrainian language, etc. By the time they were released from Bereza Kartuska, many Ukrainians had had their health destroyed or had died.
-Taras Bulba-Borovetz, who later became otaman of the Ukrainian Insurgent Army (UPA), developed epilepsy as a result of his stay in Bereza Kartuska.
+Taras Bulba-Borovets, who later became otaman of the Ukrainian Insurgent Army (UPA), developed epilepsy as a result of his stay in Bereza Kartuska.

 Prisoners were accommodated within the main compound, in a three-story brick building.
 A small white structure served for solitary confinement (in Ukrainian, "kartser"; in Polish, "karcer").
 South of the solitary-confinement structure was a well, and south of that was a bathing area.
 The whole compound was encircled by an electrified barbed-wire fence.
 Across a road from this compound were the commandant's house and officers' barracks.
 In the prisoners' building, each cell initially held 15 inmates.
 There were no benches or tables.
 In 1938 the number of inmates per cell was increased to up to 70.
 The floors were of concrete and were constantly showered with water so that inmates could not sit.